What is Housing First?

 Local homelessness systems don’t have the resources to provide Housing First to everyone who needs it; they serve only fractions of the people who are eligible for help.
 With resources in short supply, it makes sense to use them in support of cost-effective strategies like Housing First.
 Moreover, local homelessness systems can be easily overwhelmed by the homelessness caused by the enduring, national shortage of affordable housing units and the inadequacy of federal programs to provide housing, mental health treatment, or substance abuse treatment for everyone who needs them.

-H.R.
-6018 is strongly opposed by the Alliance because it would prevent HUD from promoting the successful Housing First approach to reducing homelessness.
+Efforts to limit or weaken Housing First are strongly opposed by the Alliance.
 Housing First helps communities avoid significant costs by helping people get into permanent housing, particularly the chronically homeless.
 Housing First is housing and wrap-around services that help people to addressing underlying reasons for their homelessness.
 Federal resources to fight homelessness are limited, far from what’s needed to address the problem.
 Therefore, it is imperative that these resources be used on high-performing programs that are successfully helping people stay safely and securely housed.